peregrineshahin/ChessProgrammingWiki/content/Zobrist_Hashing.md

 ### Lack a True Integer Type

 Some languages (such as [JavaScript](JavaScript "JavaScript") and [Lua](https://en.wikipedia.org/wiki/Lua_%28programming_language%29)) only have a [64-bit floating point](Double "Double") "Number" type.
 In JavaScript, this type breaks down into a 32 bit integer when bitwise operators are used.
-One way to get a 64 bit hash is to use two 32 bit numbers in parallel, as [Garbochess-JS](Garbochess-JS "Garbochess-JS") [[18]](#cite_note-18) does.
+One way to get a 64 bit hash is to use two 32 bit numbers in parallel, as [Garbochess-JS](Garbochess-JS "Garbochess-JS") <a id="cite-note-18" href="#cite-ref-18">[18]</a> does.
 Another, which [p4wn](P4wn "P4wn") used at one stage, is to use 47 or 48 bit **additive** hashes.
 64 bit floating point numbers are true integers up to 53 bits, so it is possible to sum at least 32 (and on average close to 64) random 48 bit numbers, which was enough for p4wn's purposes.
 For additive Zobrist hashing, you add the number when placing a piece and subtract it when removing it, rather than using xor both ways.
 There is no difference in accuracy or speed, and 48 bit hashes give you collisions at around the 2 ^ 24 or 16 million point.

 ### Linear Independence

 The minimum and average [Hamming Distance](Population_Count#HammingDistance "Population Count") over all Zobrist keys was often considered as "quality"-measure of the keys.
 However, maximizing the minimal hamming distance leads to very poor Zobrist keys.
-As long the minimum hamming distance is greater zero, [linear independence](https://en.wikipedia.org/wiki/Linear_independence) (that is a small subset of all keys doesn't xor to zero), is much more important than hamming distance as explained by [Sven Reichard](Sven_Reichard "Sven Reichard") [[19]](#cite_note-19) :
+As long the minimum hamming distance is greater zero, [linear independence](https://en.wikipedia.org/wiki/Linear_independence) (that is a small subset of all keys doesn't xor to zero), is much more important than hamming distance as explained by [Sven Reichard](Sven_Reichard "Sven Reichard") <a id="cite-note-19" href="#cite-ref-19">[19]</a> :

 Assume we associate a bitstring to every piece-square combination.
 That is what's usually done in chess programs; some codes are added for the side to move, castling rights, e.p. squares, etc. We obtain the code of a position by xor-ing the codes of all the pieces contained in it.